 The University offers high quality education in the liberal arts and sciences and professional studies.
 The University also conducts research to enhance the progress and welfare of the people of Texas, the nation and the world in a time of rapid technological and social change.
 Texas Woman’s University serves as a source of knowledge and as a depository of information about women and their contributions to the history and advancement of the state of Texas, the nation, and the world.

 Health-related studies and graduate education are integral to the mission of Texas Woman’s University.
 Texas Woman’s University has for many years been a regional and national leader in offering nursing and health science programs.
 These programs have evolved, as knowledge and technology in the health sciences have changed, to meet diverse health care needs.
-Texas Woman’s University continues as the largest provider of nursing and allied health professionals in the state and one of the largest in the nation.
+Texas Woman’s University continues as one of the largest providers of nursing and allied health professionals in the state and one of the largest in the nation.
 The University offers co-educational opportunities for study at the undergraduate or graduate level.

 The University provides many special opportunities for its students, including independent study, clinical education, and practical work experience.
 Worthy of special note are large and diverse cooperative education, practica and internship programs which integrate classroom study with planned and supervised work experience at the undergraduate and graduate levels.

-Texas Woman’s University is a pioneer in preparing women to pursue careers in such fields as allied health, librarianship, nursing, nutrition, social work, and teaching.
+Texas Woman’s University was a pioneer in preparing women to pursue careers in such fields as allied health, librarianship, nursing, nutrition, social work, and teaching.
 As other opportunities have become available, the University has made a special commitment to attract women to study in mathematics, the natural and physical sciences, and business.
 Undergraduate and selected graduate programs are offered to increase the participation of women in fields in which women have been historically under represented.

 Texas Woman’s University educates women to excel and to assume leadership roles in both traditional and nontraditional endeavors.
 The training of women as leaders and decision makers is crucial to the progress of women and society.
 The University seeks to provide an academic and social climate for women to develop and use their leadership skills to serve society.
 Through work with campus and student organizations, as well as through involvement in institutional governance, Texas Woman’s University affords students formal and informal opportunities to become leaders.

-Texas Woman’s University occupies a special niche in public higher education in Texas as an institution, primarily for women, which offers a broad range of baccalaureate programs in the liberal arts and sciences and professional fields; graduate programs which emphasize the health sciences, human services professions, traditional female fields, as well as selected areas of arts and sciences; and a campus environment which cultivates leaders.
-It conducts basic and applied research with special focus on interdisciplinary work in education, nutrition, health and natural sciences, women’s studies, and family studies.
+Texas Woman’s University occupies a special niche in public higher education in Texas as an institution, primarily for women, which offers a broad range of baccalaureate programs in the liberal arts and sciences and professional fields; graduate programs which emphasize the health sciences, human services professions, as well as selected areas of arts and sciences; and a campus environment which cultivates leaders.
+It conducts basic and applied research with special focus on interdisciplinary work in education, nutrition, health and natural sciences, women’s studies, and family sciences.